zstyblik/grafana.org/source/blog/2015-10-28-Grafana-2-5-Released.md

 - Group by multiple terms or filters
   - Specify group by options like Top 5 based on Avg @value
 - Auto completion for field names
-- Query only relevant indicies based on time pattern
+- Query only relevant indices based on time pattern
 - Alias patterns for short readable series names

 Try the new Elasticsearch query editor on the [play.grafana.org](http://play.grafana.org/dashboard/db/elasticsearch-metrics) site.